jimishsoni1990/optimized-checkout/README.md

    ```

 ## File Struture
-- Inside woocommerce folder, there is a folder with lable optimized-checkout whidh does most of the magic.
+- Inside woocommerce folder, there is a folder with lable optimized-checkout which does most of the magic.
 It consist following files:

 | File | Description |
 | --- | --- |